-By developing a case study of your involvement in these or similar tasks, you are providing the evidence required for workplace assessment.
+By developing a case study of your involvement in these or similar tasks, you are providing the evidence required for Workplace Assessment.
 This evidence aligns to unit standards or learning outcome statements within the formal business administration qualification.

 How does workplace assessment relate to NZQA?

 Once you have completed the Skills Analysis process and a level of qualification is determined, you will be advised of the TEO that will provide the formal reporting process to NZQA.
 Currently AAPNZ has a close working relationship with the Skills Organisation, which is the industry training organisation (ITO) for the public sector and local government.
-The IWA reports the completed credit value of the unit standards through to the TEO who in turn reports them through to NZQA.
+The IWA reports the completed credit value of the unit standards through to the TEO which in turn reports them through to NZQA.
 These results are then registered on your ROA for life.